Tailnet lock white paper

 The control plane relays authority update messages to nodes, which verifies and processes updates to its local tailnet key authority.

-While running, a node processes update messages relayed by the control plane describing both changes to peers and changes to the TKA.
+While a node is running, it processes update messages relayed by the control plane in real-time, such as changes to peers and changes to the TKA.
 Changes to the set of trusted TLKs are sent in authority update messages (AUMs).
-AUMs must be signed by a trusted TLK, so that they cannot be tampered with by a compromised control plane, and must be validated against an intensive set of validation rules before they are applied to the state machine (described in Validation).
+AUMs must be signed by a trusted TLK so they cannot be tampered with by a compromised control plane, and must be validated against an intensive set of validation rules before they are applied to the state machine (described in Validation).

 Authority update messages (AUMs)

-The driving force of information within tailnet lock are authority update messages (AUMs): signed messages describing either the initial state of tailnet lock (the genesis update), or some change to a previous state (a delta update).
+The main driver of information within tailnet lock are authority update messages (AUMs): signed messages describing either the initial state of tailnet lock (the genesis update), or some change to a previous state (a delta update).

-AUMs only contain information about changes to tailnet lock state, including enabling tailnet lock, and adding or removing trusted TLKs.
-While node key signatures are also created with TLKs and distributed by the control plane, they are distinct to AUMs.
+AUMs only contain information about changes to tailnet lock state, including enabling tailnet lock and adding or removing trusted TLKs.
+While node key signatures are also created with TLKs and distributed by the control plane, they are distinct from AUMs.

 With the exception of the genesis update, all AUMs reference the hash of the previous update.
-This forms a chain of blocks describing a sequence of strongly ordered changes: in a manner similar to Git or other distributed ledgers.
+This forms a chain of blocks describing a sequence of strongly ordered changes: in a way that's similar to Git and other distributed ledgers.

 Each authority update message embeds the hash of the preceding authority update message.
 The first authority update message is the genesis update.